sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 2. On the left-hand side, choose **Coupon**.
 3. Open the **POST** request `/Coupon`.
 4. Choose **Try Out**.
-5. For the **Request body**, choose `application/json`.
-6. Copy the following raw data and paste it into the body:
+5. For the **Request body**, copy the following raw data and paste it into the body:
 ```json
 {
   "status": "INACTIVE",